 ABOUT THIS LEARNING INITIATIVE

-This learning initiative will be designed as a two-week online course lasting between October 26 and November 13.
-This course will replace the previously announced face-to-face workshop on this topic.
+This learning initiative was designed as a two-week online course lasting between October 26 and November 13.
+This course replaced the previously announced face-to-face workshop on this topic.

 Depending on country circumstances, Spending Reviews may have the following objectives: Fiscal Consolidation – to reduce the growth or the level of public expenditure; Allocative Efficiency – to shift expenditure from lower priority to higher priority sectors; and Value for Money – to increase output per unit input within a given sector.
 Recognizing that such objectives can take several years to deliver results, the spending review targets the medium-term and tends to go in depth into a limited number of areas.
 Such periodic reviews allow fundamental questions to be asked:

-The two e-learning units (each lasting one week) will feature reading materials, short video lectures and interactive exercises, enriched with weekly video meetings that will allow participants and faculty to discuss course content.
-Expected workload is four hours per week.
-The course is designed to be self-paced, and requires participants’ attendance only at the time of joint meetings that will be organized on October 26, November 6 and 13.
+The two e-learning units (each lasting one week) featured reading materials, short video lectures and interactive exercises, enriched with weekly video meetings that allowed participants and faculty to discuss course content.
+Expected workload was five hours per week.
+The course was designed to be self-paced, and required participants’ attendance only at the time of joint meetings that were organized on October 26, November 6 and 13.

-At the CEF’s Online Learning Campus, participants will be introduced to context of spending reviews and its link to the overall budgeting process.
-In particular the course will examine spending reviews’ recent rise to prominence, their design and implementation, expected deliverables and outputs, and introduce the use of benchmarking to better target spending review agendas.
+At the CEF’s Online Learning Campus, participants were introduced to context of spending reviews and its link to the overall budgeting process.
+In particular the course examined spending reviews’ recent rise to prominence, their design and implementation, expected deliverables and outputs, and introduced ustilization of benchmarking to better target spending review agendas.

-Moreover, the course will also include case studies of spending reviews in several countries in SEE region, as well as the EU’s perspective on promoting spending reviews in their member and prospective member countries throughout the Structural Reform Support Service.
+Moreover, the course included case studies of spending reviews in several countries in SEE region, as well as the EU’s perspective on promoting spending reviews in their member and prospective member countries throughout the Structural Reform Support Service.

-The course’s primary objective is to enable better understanding of the importance of spending reviews to the effectiveness of budgets.
-In particular the course will explain the role of spending reviews in fiscal consolidation; share experience with spending reviews methodologies, and challenges countries faced; and identify tools and skills needed for begin undertaking spending reviews.
+The course’s primary objective was to enable better understanding of the importance of spending reviews to the effectiveness of budgets.
+In particular the course explained the role of spending reviews in fiscal consolidation; shared experience with spending reviews methodologies, and challenges countries faced; and identified tools and skills needed for begin undertaking spending reviews.